lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-08-08-Ln_lower_bound.md

 which will surely be the subject of a future blogpost.
 From this result, we can quickly prove continuity for all $x\ge0$.
+Incorporating the zero case requires a little black magic (the topological definition of continuity), while the non-zero case is straightforward.

 <pre class="source">